pimbrouwers/Falco/README.md

 Many people often regard of ASP.NET as a big, monolithic framework.
 Synonymous with ASP.NET MVC.
 MVC is indeed a large (albeit *very* good) framework.
 But underneath, is a highly componential suite of tools that you can use in absence of the MVC assemblies.

-The goal of this project was to design a simple, non-compositional abstraction on top of the new [Endpoint Routing][3] feature in .NET Core, and let developer's program functional, compositional HTTP handlers that would process incoming requests.
+The goal of this project was to design the thinnest possible API on top of the base ASP.NET components.
+Aimed at supporting:
+- Simple, non-compositional abstraction built upon the new [Endpoint Routing][3] feature in .NET Core, and let developer's program.
+- Functional, compositional HTTP handlers that would process incoming requests.

-Following this approach leaves the difficult work of matching & dispatching requests to the ASP.NET Team and creating the request handler's to you.
+Following this approach leaves the difficult work of matching & dispatching requests to the core ASP.NET Team and creating the request handling to you.
 Any performance improvements made to the core libraries are thus passed directly on to your solution.
+It also means that developers with experience using .NET Core, either C# or F#, will be intimately familiar with the base ASP.NET integration.

 ## Quick Start